jvcasillas/blogdown_source/content/teaching/teaching.md

 - Spanish phonetics/phonology
 - The phonetics/phonology of bilingualism
-- Data science for linguistics
+- Data science for linguists
 - Research methods: Open science and reproducible research in Linguistics